ISISComputingGroup/ibex_developers_manual/doc/specific_iocs/cryogenics/cryosms/Cryogenic-SMS-PSU-design.md

 In the cases where the start point and end point have opposite polarities, the above process will be performed first by going from the start to 0, then from 0 up to the end point.

-Finally, the driver will queue a cooldown event if the user wants the magnet to be persisting at the end point, and will ram the leads to 0 if the user wants that to happen also.
+Finally, the driver will queue a cool-down event if the user wants the magnet to be persisting at the end point, and will ram the leads to 0 if the user wants that to happen also.

 ### Ramp Events